wlepbc/rstmh_poster/introduction/index.md

 The Millenium Development Goals set a new target for leprosy control.
 This is a reduction in the number of new cases with grade 2 disability to below one per million of the global population by 2020.
 There is evidence that the degree of leprosy-related impairment is linked to the delay between onset of clinical symptoms and diagnosis.

 Appropriate assessment and setting of goals requires information about the current situation and possible future outcomes.
-We use back-calculation to provide estimates of the underlying  incidence of undiagnosed clinical and sub-clinical cases.
+We use back-calculation to provide both:
+* estimates of the underlying  incidence of undiagnosed clinical and sub-clinical cases, and
+* short-term forecasts of future outcomes.

 The back-calculation is applied in a Bayesian context, giving probabalistic outcomes which are reflective of the possible variability in outcomes.

 ### Aims

 The project is intended to provide analyses to support the achievement of the Millenium Development Goals, and the management of leprosy control programmes in general.

+This poster is intended to introduce the study and it's potential to the RSTMH audience.